How to Craft the Perfect CV

 - Bullet points not only present order, but they also help the reader to efficiently retain information with less effort, categorising copy into shorter and more succinct sections.
 Use them throughout to define your key responsibilities.

-- A good rule of thumb is to use an 18 point font size for your name at the top, each subheadings should be 14 points and the body font should 10 points.
+- A good rule of thumb is to use an 18 point font size for your name at the top, each subheading should be 14 points and the body font should 10 points.
 This will allow the CV to look uncluttered, whilst allowing for more on-page content.

 Our Top Tips